Home

 C#

 Other times we want a reference.
 These modifiers (ref and out) affect definite assignment analysis.
-They are governed by specific rules.
+In C# it is also possible to use named and optional parameters, but this only affects syntax.

 ref